Avis Budget Group

 Avis Budget Group, Inc. is an American car rental agency holding company headquartered in Parsippany, New Jersey.
+It is one of the three big rental car holding companies in the United States.
+In 2021, it held a 26% market share, placing it behind both the Hertz Global Holdings and Enterprise Holdings.
 It is the parent company of several brands including Avis Car Rental, Budget Rent a Car, Budget Truck Rental, Payless Car Rental, and Zipcar.